15 Mar Materials Available: Boston 2018 ILC Course

 Lobular Breast Cancer (ILC) and the Lobular Breast Cancer Alliance was featured on the final day of Harvard Medical School’s annual comprehensive breast cancer educational course, Breast Cancer: New Horizons, Current Controversies in July 14, 2018 in Boston.
+ILC clinical education materials presented at this course are available.
 Presenters discussed ER+ Breast Cancer with a Special Focus on ILC, Imaging, Pathology and Surgery and Biology and Special Subtypes.

 Over thirty patient advocates attended the meeting from around the US and Canada.
 The Lobular Breast Cancer Alliance presented the LBCA Initiative, and conveyed the patient perspective of living with lobular breast cancer and suggested opportunities in the clinic that could benefit patients.